adityachatterjeedev/adityachatterjeedev.github.io/_posts/2025-06-09-optimizers-from-gradient-descent-to-momentum.md

 One epoch is not good enough to converge to a local minimum, and therefore, we typically multiple epochs until we've converged.
 But, what's our convergence condition in this case?
 For vanilla gradient descent, we checked if the total gradient's norm was below some stopping point.
 SGD does not calculate the full gradient, and so we cannot use the same convergence condition.
 Instead, we typically use a proxy, like
 1. Running the algorithm for some fixed number of epochs.
 2. Tracking the changes in validation loss across epochs, and stopping when the improvement plateaus.
-3. Monitoring the magnitude of gradient updates (using an exponentiallly moving average, for example) stopping when they become sufficiently small.
+3. Monitoring the magnitude of gradient updates (using an exponentially moving average, for example) stopping when they become sufficiently small.

 ### Pros and Cons